-Tomer Inbar represents U.S. and international tax-exempt organizations (and for profit organizations that deal with them) in a broad range of structural and operating matters, including tax and corporate issues, impact and charitable investing, regulatory compliance, governance, operational policies and procedures, audits, unrelated business income tax issues, and executive compensation matters.
+Tomer Inbar represents U.S. and international tax-exempt organizations (and for profit organizations that deal with them) in a broad range of structural and operating matters, including obtaining and maintaining tax-exemption, tax and corporate issues, impact and charitable investing, regulatory compliance, governance, operational policies and procedures, IRS audits and state attorney general investigations, unrelated business income tax issues, and executive compensation matters.

-He regularly advises on an array of corporate transactions and structures involving tax-exempt organizations, such as joint ventures and the establishment of for-profit subsidiaries, corporate restructuring, private equity fund formation, hybrid structures and licensing and service arrangements.
+He regularly advises on an array of transactions and structures involving tax-exempt organizations, including joint ventures and the establishment of for-profit subsidiaries, corporate restructuring, mergers and acquisitions, program related investments, charitable fund formation, establishing accelerators and incubators, hybrid structures and licensing and service arrangements.

-Among Mr. Inbar’s clients are public charities, private foundations, colleges and universities, environmental conservation groups, economic development organizations, advocacy groups and museums and cultural institutions, many of which are active worldwide.
+Among Mr. Inbar’s clients are private foundations and public charities, including colleges and universities, environmental conservation groups, economic development organizations, advocacy groups and museums and cultural institutions, many of which are active worldwide.

 - New York

 - Author, “Mergers, Acquisitions, and Alliances – A Guide for the Perplexed and Faint of Heart," Taxation of Exempts (January/February 2015)